 Please note: Small business corporations have the option of paying tax at the lower of 15%, or the effective tax rate determined in terms of the graduated marginal structure for small business corporations.

-This incentive will cease to apply in respect of any year of assessment commencing on the later of:
+This incentive will cease to apply in respect of any year of assessment commencing on or after 1 January 2031.